 The material on Web sites goes through no editorial process.
-There is no one "in charge" of the Web, no editors, no publishers, no censors.
 Anyone can publish on the Web, and material does not have to be updated or maintained.
-In order to select high quality material from the Web, evaluate the Web site you plan to use in your research paper.
-It is also a good idea to print the page(s) you cited because Web material can change daily.
+In order to select high quality material,evaluate the Web site you plan to use in your research paper.
+Print the page(s) you cited, because Web material can change daily.

 Not all published information is on the Web.
-While some books and many articles are available through subscription services on the Web, the best information for your research paper may be available only in print format.
+The best information for your research paper may be available only in print format.

-Because all search tools are searched differently and return different results, it is a good idea to use at least two different information formats in your research.
+Since search tools are searched differently and return different results, use at least two different information formats in your research.
 (Example: Online database and print source)

 Remember: no single search tool indexes all of the Web.